 Many of you have asked me why I prefer to use canola or olive oil over coconut oil in my recipes.
-In this brief video, my husband, who of course is the nutritional expert behind the inspiration for all my recipes gives a very concise and clear answer!
+In the two videos linked to below, my husband, who of course is the nutritional expert behind the inspiration for all my recipes gives a very concise and clear answer!

 You’ll find I like to use canola oil in my baking because of its neutral flavor, on the culinary side, and because it is a good source of monounsaturated fats on the nutrition side.
 In fact, I understand it is the richest cooking-oil source of alpha-linolenic acid which has been linked to heart health.